davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

 [Table of contents](#table-of-contents)

 -   The commands and arguments from the previous chapter, a.k.a. building blocks that each provide
-    a certain functionality a.k.a. lego blocks are put together in this chapter to create use cases (ucs).
+    a certain functionality, are put together in this chapter to create use cases (ucs).

     A use case is a description of how Superpy will be used by its user to achieve a